Diverse Text-to-Image Generation via Contrastive Noise Optimization: Experiments

 Crucially, these substantial gains in diversity do not compromise generation quality.
 Our method maintains strong prompt fidelity, evidenced by competitive CLIP scores, and sustains a competitive or superior Pick-Score compared to CADS across all Stable Diffusion models.
 This indicates our outputs are not only more varied but also aesthetically preferable.
 This quantitative strength is mirrored in our qualitative results (see Figure \ref{fig:four_images}), where our model shows particular strength on complex compositional prompts that cause competitor methods to fail.
 Where gains in diversity often come at the cost of quality, our method achieves both, delivering outputs that are not only more varied but also consistently high in fidelity.

 Figure~\ref{fig:chart1} illustrates the quality-diversity trade-off by plotting the Pareto frontiers for our method and key baselines.
 The plots reveal a clear and compelling advantage for our approach, which establishes a dominant frontier across metrics trained on large-scale human preferences.
 This is most evident in the \textbf{PickScore} and \textbf{Image-Reward} charts, where our method is strictly superior to competitors like CADS, indicating our outputs are more aesthetically pleasing for any given level of diversity.
 While CADS may achieve a marginally higher peak CLIPScore, this metric is known to favor rigid semantic alignment rather than creative or aesthetically superior interpretations.
 In contrast, our method's dominance across both PickScore and Image-Reward demonstrates a more intelligent trade-off.
 It prioritizes what a human user would find visually appealing and contextually appropriate over a mechanical, word-for-word adherence to the prompt.
 This quantitative strength is mirrored in our qualitative results (see Appendix~\ref{appendix:add}), where our model uniquely succeeds on complex compositional prompts that cause competitors to fail.

-\textbf{Effect of window size $w$.} We conduct an ablation study to investigate the effect of the downsampling window size, $w$, applied to the Tweedie latent shape $\mathbf{z}^i_{0|T}$ (Algorithm~\ref{alg:my_algorithm_clean_notation}, Line \ref{eq:window}).
+\textbf{Effect of Window Size $w$.} We conduct an ablation study to investigate the effect of the downsampling window size, $w$, applied to the Tweedie latent shape {$\hat{\mathbf{z}}^i_{0|T}$}(Algorithm~\ref{alg:my_algorithm_clean_notation}, Line \ref{eq:window}).
 This step is crucial for capturing the global structure of the initial noise prediction while reducing computational cost.
 We experiment with $w \in \{4, 8, 16\}$ and compare these against the baseline of $w=64$, which effectively uses the full-resolution latent shape.

-The results are illustrated in the PickScore-Vendi Score Pareto frontier in Figure~\ref{fig:ablation_w}.
-As shown, an aggressive downsampling with $w=4$ leads to a noticeable performance degradation, failing to match the frontier established by larger window sizes.
-In contrast, moderate downsampling with \textbf{$w=8$ and $w=16$ achieves highly competitive performance compared to the $w=64$ baseline}.